 Owned content

 What you publish yourself: your website, blog, product pages, downloads.
 Full control, but also full responsibility.
-AI systems often treat owned content as less neutral than external sources — logically, because you have a commercial interest.
+In AI answers we rarely see owned content as the sole basis for a judgement — the pattern looks as if independent sources weigh heavier, though nobody can establish that weighting from the outside.
+It would be logical: you have a commercial interest.

 Earned content

 What others write about you: press articles, interviews, reviews, sector reports, guest posts.
 This is where AI systems form their ‘independent’ picture of your brand.
-Earned content often weighs more than owned content in AI perception.
+This is where the independent picture of your brand is formed — and in our measurements, AI answers reach back to it strikingly often.

 Learned content